timescale/docs.timescale.com-content/api.md

 millisecond, nanosecond, etc.).
 So if your time column is the number of milliseconds since the UNIX epoch, and you wish to each chunk to cover 1 day, you should specify `chunk_time_interval => 86400000`.

+In case of hash partitioning (i.e., `number_partitions` is greater than zero), it is possible to optionally specify a custom partitioning function.
+If no custom partitioning function is specified, the default partitioning function is used.
+The default partitioning function calls PostgreSQL's internal hash function for the given type, if one exists.
+Thus, a custom partitioning function can be used for value types that do not have a native PostgreSQL hash function.
+A partitioning function should take a single `anyelement` type argument and return a positive `integer` hash value.
+Note that this hash value is _not_ a partition ID, but rather the inserted value's position in the dimension's key space, which is then divided across the partitions.

 <!-- -->
 >ttt The `add_dimension` function can be used following hypertable